PhilipYip1988/python-notebooks/anaconda/linux/conda.md

 <img src='images_conda/img_041.png' alt='img_041' width='450'/>

-The data science libraries numpy, pandas and matplotlib (the full library) as they are not installed as they are not dependencies.
+The data science libraries numpy, pandas and matplotlib (the full library) are not installed as they are not dependencies.

 ### Remove